JarrettBillingsley/adi/notes.md

 - Disassemblers and Printers can take ctor arguments
 	- have to be able to account for that in IArchitecture.
+- Names should be more than just Strings...
+	- Name::Hardware (for MMIO regs, vector locations etc)
+	- Name::AutoGen (not actually in the name table, just used for display)
+	- Name::User (user-given)

 hmmmmmmm